akash-network/docs/README.md

 ### What makes Akash different?

 Akash provides a serverless platform that hosts containers where users can run _**any**_ application currently running on the cloud.
 The deployment is off-chain and performed over a private peer-to-peer network isolated from the blockchain, and asset transfer occurs off-chain to protect and performance that we need for a mission critical application running on the Cloud.
+Unlike centralized providers, in Akash, _the users (tenants) sets the price and the terms, the provider bids for their workloads_.

 ### Why use a blockchain?